 I have had an interest in Jaguar Cars since 1989 when I imported a low mileage XJS from the UK.
 Although a low mileage car it was riddled with rust and I had to rebuild the engine.
 In 1994 I joined the JCCWA and in 1995 sold my XJS for almost what it cost me to import.
 Not deterred I bought another Australian delivered 1988 XJS Coupe which was a different car altogether, very reliable and a joy to drive.
 After six years of ownership I bought a 1995 XJR which was a lot more economical and faster than the XJS but not as comfortable.
-Following my retirement in 2006, I bought my forever car a 2002 S-Type R which after eighteen years and a few electronic up grades is undoubtedly the best car I have ever owned.
+Following my retirement in 2006, I bought a 2002 S-Type R which after eighteen years and a few electronic up grades is undoubtedly the best car I have ever owned.
 According to Jaguar Australia there were only 70 S-Type R's imported into Australia during its 2001-2008 production life span, so no doubt a rare classic in the making.
+In October 2020 I bought a 2013 XFR with its 400kW V8 Supercharged Engine it is on its way to knocking off the STR as the best car I have ever owned.

 The modern saloons & SUV's are seen by many as the most practical and reliable cars that Jaguar have built during any era of the company's existence and have brought many new customers to the Jaguar brand.
 Also many longtime owners of fine classic model Jaguars own a modern saloon as their daily driver.

 When you are behind the wheel of a modern Jaguar saloon there is no mistaking the kind of car you are in, 'Grace, Space and Pace' are still combined for a most refined and pleasurable driving experience.
 Short histories of each modern saloon model follow;